 Outputs Output indicators Annual target What is expected from the NLC 6.
 Findings of the Auditor General in management reports addressed to ensure improvement in the control environment.
 Updated AGSA Finding implementation tracker.
 100% updated AGSA Finding tracker containing all unresolved AGSA findings containing progress on implementation of findings.
 Summary of resolved and unresolved AGSA Findings.
 7. Whistle- blowers who were threatened or dismissed supported The reparation project will entail the plan 8.
 Support to communities or NGOs who were deprived of the NLC funding, provided.
 Number of projects funded as part of service delivery improvement.
 The findings and recommendations of the survey will determine the basis for service delivery improvement.
 The findings and recommendations of the survey will determine the basis for service delivery improvement.
-9. Monthly reports on beneficiaries with details of project geo-location published.
-Number of monthly reports on beneficiaries with details of project geo-location published 12 reports on beneficiaries with details of project geo-location published 10.
+9. Monthly reports on beneficiaries published.
+Number of monthly reports on beneficiaries published 12 reports on beneficiaries published Beneficiary list published monthly 10.
 Oversight visits to project sites by NLC Board conducted Number of oversight visits to project sites by NLC Board conducted 9 Provincial visits 9 Provincial visits 11.
 Approve grant funding that positively impacts on communities and the targeted sectors, and that is free from corruption.
 The funding process was enhanced with additional internal controls.
 12. Publish requests for proposals for the new Lotto license, evaluate the applications and make recommendations on suitable firms The Fourth National Lottery and Sports Pools Licensing Process is managed Manage the Fourth National Lottery and Sports Pools Licensing Process The Licence RFP Applications are evaluated.
 The Evaluation Report is compiled by the Evaluation Committee and presented to the Adjudication Committee.
 The Adjudication Committee compiles the adjudication report on the Licence RFP adjudication process and makes a recommendation for the Minister's consideration, as outlined in the Lotteries Act and the Fourth National Lottery and Sports Pools RFP document.